SuhanaNadeem/Surfboard-Coding-Assignment-Server/README.md

 # LYNX-Institute
-LYNX Institute is an all-inclusive platform that allows new FIRST Robotics team members to gain a strong foundation for technical FRC subteams.
+LYNX Institute is an all-inclusive platform that allows new FIRST Robotics team members to gain a strong foundation in the knowledge needed for technical FRC subteams.